Looking to know more about the Harvest Right freeze dryer? This home freeze drying machine makes it easy to create freeze dried food at home!

 For 5 years the cost of the Harvest Right freeze dryers stopped me from making a purchase.
 I knew that I wanted one, but I couldn't seem to justify the cost.

-But after owning and using my freeze dryer for a while now, and running the numbers on what I’m saved so far in just about 5 weeks of use, I wish I had gone ahead and purchased one right away!
+But after owning and using my freeze dryer for a while now, and running the numbers on what I've saved so far over just the last 5 weeks of use, I wish I had gone ahead and purchased one right away!
 It would have paid for itself within a year at this rate!

 While many freeze drying enthusiasts use store bought freeze dried food to show savings, my family (and most families, I would say) doesn't use freeze dried foods on a regular basis.
 So for me, those comparisons fell flat.